ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 What's funny, I'm thinking of the classic qualia question what is it like to be a bat?
 And it's like, what if the like is interpreted as a metaphor?
 What if there's a metaphorical mapping to bat which is an observer dependent mapping amongst spaces?
-Because we've moved the focus from the objective standalone experience of the bat to considering mappings amongst cognitive systems, one critical, one being, for example, whoever's listening to the question and a bat who's the one who actually answers that question.
+Because we've moved the focus from the objective standalone experience of the bat to considering mappings amongst cognitive systems -- one critical, one being, for example, whoever's listening to the question and a bat who's the one who actually answers that question.

 55:31 _Nao:_
 Okay, so you asked also about the inspiration from the category theory relevant to the issue of the metaphor, right?
 And also communication.
-Now, it's a bit far from this quantum corey and they jump back to another topic.
+Now, it's a bit far from this quantum qualia and they jump back to another topic.
-Metaphor is something that the Hiato has been working on.
+Metaphor is something that the Hayato has been working on.
 So yeah, but the other part, which is this communication.
 And that's something that we also wrote together last year and using this concept called adjunction in category theory, which may be also interesting to discuss.
 So in 2016 paper we already mentioned that category theory is very promising for the study of consciousness precisely because it provides different levels of sameness.
-When I heard this from Hayato, I was like what do you mean?
+When I heard this from Hayato, I was like what do you mean!?
-But as simultaneously it makes a lot of sense and in fact many controversy or confusion among the field of consciousness.
-But not only for consciousness.
-Other fields like ecology as well like classification of the animal species and things like that all depends on this.
+But as simultaneously it makes a lot of sense and in fact many controversy or confusion among the field of consciousness, but not only for consciousness, other fields like ecology as well, like classification of the animal species and things like that all depends on this.
 What do you mean by the same?
 Right?
 And this is something that also relates to what you are talking about a moment ago, which is observer dependence, right?